g-battaglia/kerykeion/README.md

 ## Ayanamsa (Sidereal Modes)

+By default, the zodiac type is set to Tropic (Tropical).
-You can set the zodiac type and the sidereal mode in the AstrologicalSubject class:
+You can set the zodiac type to Sidereal and the sidereal mode in the AstrologicalSubject class:

 ```python
 johnny = AstrologicalSubject("Johnny Depp", 1963, 6, 9, 0, 0, "Owensboro", "US", zodiac_type="Sidereal", sidereal_mode="LAHIRI")